 4. Review results in a summary

-Many sponsors have an “after event” sponsorship summary.
+Many sponsors have an “after-event” sponsorship summary.
 This summary usually yields positive results when the measurement process is managed well.
 I prefer these summaries to the nail-biting meetings when the sponsorship team is on the hot seat explaining poor results.

 Final Thoughts

-Managing the measurement process helps avoid the September panic.
+Managing the measurement process also helps avoid the September panic.
 Instead, when your CEO calls, you can impress them with excellent sponsorship outcomes.

 Sign up for exclusive CHARGE Insights newsletter